needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 1. Select a GameObject from your Scene hierarchy or **Project** window.
 2. In the Inspector, click the **Add Component** button, then select the component type.
 Any serializable component can support an `AssetReference` variable (for example, a game script, ScriptableObject, or other serializable class).
 3. Add a public `AssetReference` variable in the component (for example, `public AssetReference explosion;`).
-4. In the Inspector, select which Addressable Asset to link to the object, by either dragging the asset from the **Project** window into the exposed `AssetReference` field, or choosing from the dropdown of previously defined Addressable Assets in your Project (shown below).
+4. In the Inspector, select which Addressable Asset to link to the object, by either dragging the asset from the **Project** window into the exposed `AssetReference` field, or choosing from the dropdown of previously defined Addressable Assets in your project (shown below).

 ![Referencing an Addressable Asset via script component.](images/Inspectorreferenceselection2.png)</br>
 _Referencing an Addressable Asset via script component._